Total Pageviews

 Glenmorangie Distillery is located in the Northern Highlands Scotch distillery section of Scotland, UK, 65 km north of Inverness, overlooking the lonesome waters of Dornoch Firth.
 It claims credit for the popularisation of the idea of 'finished malt whisky' - although it is not certain if they were also the first to apply the technique of double maturation in another cask.

-The number of stills was expanded from two to four in 1980, which was also the time they stopped malting their own barley.
+The number of stills was expanded from two to four in 1980.
 In 1990 the stills were expanded again to a total of eight.
 Those eight stills enable Glenmorangie to produce four million litres of pure alcohol each year, confirming them as a worldwide brand.
 In 2009, Glenmorangie distillery added two pairs of brand new stills to the eight already in use, increasing production capacity from 4,000,000 litres of alcohol per year to 6,000,000 litres of alcohol per year.
 Together with Bunnahabhain and Isle of Jura, Glenmorangie has the tallest pot stills in the industry at 26 ft 3 in (8.00 m) tall, with 16 feet 10.25 inches (5.1372 m) necks, which, as claimed by the company, produce an extremely light taste.
 The distillation process was for decades undertaken by a staff of 16, known as The Sixteen Men of Tain, who worked the year round, with the exceptions of Christmas and periods of maintenance.
 Expansion of production since 2008 has led to a larger staff of 24, who are now referred to on bottles and in promotional leaflets just as The Men of Tain.

 The Tall Copper Stills at Glenmorangie